Cunnilingus: During menstruation

 Cunnilingus may be performed on a menstruating partner, which is called "to earn one's red wings" in slang.
 The phrase is a reference to menstrual blood stains in the shape of a small bird's wings that are liable to form on the giving partner's cheeks during the act.

 The red wing patch was common among the Hells Angels by the mid-1960s, and the slang term continued to be known among biker gangs in the 1980s.
 Gershon Legman saw the act/badge not only as functioning a homosocial tie, but also as reflecting a deep and primitive belief in the lifegiving powers of blood.

 The elder Mirabeau, in his Erotika Biblion of 1783, saw cunnilingus during menstruation as an extreme act, linked with the submissive worship of the Mother goddess, and by extension to the Black Mass.

 Prevalence

 In a Canadian study, 89% of heterosexual and bisexual men had practiced cunnilingus.
-94% of them enjoyed it.
-Of the latter, 76% practiced it often or very often.
+Of those who had practiced it, 94% enjoyed it, and 76% practiced it often or very often.
 Reasons for not practicing cunnilingus included lack of opportunity (73%) and disgust (13%).
-This suggests that much more than 89% of men would practice cunnilingus if they had a chance.